cunnie/docs/bosh_create_dns_server.md

 ## How to Create a BOSH Release of a DNS Server
 [BOSH](http://bosh.io/) is a tool that (among other things) deploys VMs.
 In this blog post we cover the procedure to create a BOSH release for a DNS server, customizing our release with a manifest, and then deploying the customized release to a VirtualBox VM.

+*BOSH* is frequently used to deploy applications, but rarely to deploy infrastructure services (e.g. NTP, DHCP, LDAP).
+When our local IT staff queried us about using *BOSH* to deploy services, we felt it would be both instructive and helpful to map out the proceduring using DNS as an example.

 *Note: if you're interested in using BOSH to deploy a BIND 9 server (i.e. you are *not* interested in learning how to create a BOSH release), you should *not* follow these steps.
 Instead, you should follow the instructions on our BOSH DNS Server Release repository's [page](https://github.com/cunnie/bosh-bind-9-release)*.

 We acknowledge that creating a *BOSH* release is a non-trivial task and there are tools available to make it simpler, tools such as [bosh-gen](https://github.com/cloudfoundry-community/bosh-gen).
 Although we haven't used *bosh-gen*, we have nothing but the highest respect for its author, and we encourage you to explore it.